Graphmasters/traffic-lab/route-choice/report.md

 - Karsten Klompmaker and Peter Finch: Data transfer and aggregation
 - Jannik Vogel: Data visualisation and statistics
 - Matthias Pastunink, Jasmin Schönberger and Jil Baae: Organisation of test drivers and vehicles
+- And the ADAC Niedersachsen/Sachsen-Anhalt e.
+V. for fruitful discussions and organising the event

 ## References